 Djalinda has a diploma of teaching specialising in Aboriginal schools, and has spent most of her working life in education, including working with Yirrkala Community Education Centre and the Yirrkala Homelands school.
 More recently Djalinda worked with Miwatj on the 'Yakka Ngarali' (Say No to Cigarettes) campaign.

 Djalinda is also registered with the AIS (Aboriginal Interpreter Service) as a Yolngu interpreter and has been called upon to assist with justice system processing, centrelink, and at the police station and has undertaken on the job training assisting her in these roles.

 Djalinda plays an active part in the community translating mainly Yolngu to Ngapaki and has previously been an active member on Dhimurru’s Board.

-Executive Officer - Steve Roeger Employee since 2002
+Executive Officer - Christine Burke Employee since 2018